 Dr. lsaiah Santistevan is our group’s second graduating PhD student!
 He completed his PhD dissertation on Modelling the Formation and Evolution of Satellite Galaxies in Cosmological Simulations.
 He will start as a postdoc at Lawrence Livermore National Laboratory.
 Congratulations Dr. Santistevan!

-Radial distribution of satellite galaxies around MW-mass hosts in the FIRE simulations, as compared with the MW and M31
+Radial distance distribution of satellite galaxies around MW-mass galaxies in the FIRE-2 simulations, as compared with the MW and M31

-Excited to announce the first student-led paper from our group, led by PhD student Jenna Samuel: A profile in FIRE: resolving the radial distributions of satellite dwarf galaxies in the Local Group with simulations.
-Jenna examined the radial distribution of satellite galaxies around MW/M31-mass hosts in our FIRE simulations, which she showed are consistent with the Local Group.
-The satellites of MW-like galaxies from the SAGA survey have 2D radial profiles that are similar to our simulations too.
-Interestingly, more massive host galaxies have fewer satellites at small distances, which is caused by tidal destruction from the central galaxy.
-Jenna also quantified the destruction of subhalos by comparing our baryonic simulations to their dark matter-only versions, finding 10x destruction within the inner 20 kpc.
-Finally, Jenna applied approximations of observational completeness in the LG to our simulations, predicting that there may be 2-10 satellites with stellar mass > 10^5 Msun to be discovered around the MW, and 6-9 around M31.
-Congratulations to Jenna for such a good first paper!
+We are excited to announce the first student-led paper from our group, from PhD student Jenna Samuel: A profile in FIRE: resolving the radial distributions of satellite dwarf galaxies in the Local Group with simulations.
+Jenna examined the radial distance distribution of satellite galaxies around MW/M31-mass galaxies in our FIRE simulations, which she showed are consistent with the Local Group and with MW-like galaxies from the SAGA survey.
+Interestingly, more massive host galaxies have fewer satellites at small distances, because of tidal destruction from the host galaxy.
+Jenna also quantified the destruction of subhalos by comparing our baryonic simulations to their dark matter-only versions, finding 10x fewer subhalos within the inner 20 kpc.
+Finally, Jenna applied observational completeness within the LG to our simulations, predicting 2-10 more satellites with stellar mass > 1e5 Msun to be discovered around the MW and 6-9 around M31.
+Congratulations to Jenna for an excellent first paper!